miraabela/miraabela.github.io/projects/project-5.md

   - Photography
   - Art
   - Adobe Photoshop
-summary: On the side, I do photography and make art.
+summary: Creativity for expressing ideas and solving problems
 ---

 # The Creative Perspective